 The Museum of Islamic Art is regarded as one of the most renowned in its category, being home to exhibits of major cultural and artistic significance of the Asian historical ancestry.
 The rare artifacts and objects include weapons, jewelry, tools, etc. that derive from countries where the Islamic civilization flourished, especially due to the establishment and expansion of the Ottoman Empire, such as Asia Minor, the Middle East, Arabia, North Africa, and even Spain.

 Among the impressive items on display, one will encounter rare door panels of the 8th century from Mesopotamia, a renowned saddle from Bursa and even the facade of a reception of a Cairo mansion from the 17th century.

-The impressive neoclassical building is located at the corner of Dipylou and Agion Asomaton streets and is a donation by Lambros Eftaxias.
+The impressive neoclassical building is located at the corner of Dipylou Street and Agion Asomaton Street and is a donation by Lambros Eftaxias.
 During the restoration operations, archaeological research brought to light a tomb as well as parts of the ancient fortification of Athens.
-The findings were properly preserved and are open to the visitors.
+The findings were properly preserved and are open to visitors.

 Lastly, note that a cafe is part of the facilities of the Museum of Islamic Art, serving coffee and snacks inspired by Arabic gastronomy.

 The museum is open from Thursday to Sunday and its opening hours are 10:00-18:00.

 There are many ways to reach the Museum of Islamic Art from any location in Athens.